California dam managers dismissed flood concern 12 years ago

 Environmental activists and local government officials warned more than a decade ago about the risk of catastrophic flooding below a major Northern California dam — the very scenario that threatened to unfold over the weekend, forcing the evacuation of nearly 200,000 people downstream.

-But those fears were dismissed at the time by the state and federal regulators, who said they were confident the hillside that helps hold back billions of gallons of water was stable.
+State and federal regulators dismissed those fears at the time, saying they were confident the hillside that helps hold back billions of gallons of water was stable and did not need to be reinforced with concrete.

 That decision has come under scrutiny now that the hillside — or emergency spillway, as officials call it — has been put to its first test in the Oroville Dam’s nearly 50-year history.

-Over the weekend, water from the storm-swollen reservoir behind the dam spilled down the unpaved slope, causing such heavy erosion that authorities feared a huge breach would open and send a 30-foot-high torrent downstream, devastating thousands of homes.
+Over the weekend, water from the storm-swollen reservoir behind the dam spilled down the unpaved slope, causing such heavy erosion that authorities feared a huge breach could open and send a 30-foot-high torrent down the Feather River, devastating thousands of homes.
 The dam is about 70 miles north of Sacramento.

-The danger appeared to ease slightly on Monday as the water level behind the dam dropped, but more rain was in the forecast, and residents were not allowed back into their homes.
+The danger appeared to ease slightly on Monday as the water level behind the dam dropped, but more rain was in the forecast, and residents as far as several dozen miles downriver in Yuba City were not allowed back into their homes.

 In 2005, at the start of dam’s still-unfinished relicensing process, environmental groups asked federal regulators to require that the California Department of Water Resources “armor” the hillside — or reinforce it, typically with concrete or boulders — to prevent potentially catastrophic erosion from water escaping around the side of the 770-foot-high dam.

-The groups said soil, rocks and debris could be swept into the Feather River below, damaging highway bridges and power plants.
+The groups said soil, rocks and other debris could be swept into the river below, damaging highway bridges and power plants.
 In a worst case, they warned, a major breach would unleash floods that could take lives and destroy property.

 But the water resources department dismissed the need to fortify the natural earthen barrier and insisted the hillside would not be in danger if water flowed down it.
 In a final environmental impact report dated June 2008, state officials wrote that no “significant concerns” about the hillside’s stability had been raised in any government or independent review.